12 May 2025

 Objectives

 The purpose of the TRUSTED project is to set up a service to "provide well-calibrated drifting buoy SST, towards SI-traceable standards, HRSST-FRM", so that it is then possible to "assess and establish the benefit of improved capability of HRSST-2 drifting buoys for satellite SST validation".
-Further assessment is planned as part of the activities for Copernicus Sentinel-3 SLSTR Validation.
+Further assessments are ongoing as part of the EUMETSAT activities for Copernicus Sentinel-3 SLSTR SST validation, together with the activities of the Sentinel-3 validation team.

 The project incorporates scientific quality control and analysis of the drifting buoy measurements.
-The project aims to provide measurements from 100–150 drifting buoys with an improved capability (HRSST-2) and assess their quality in coordination with EUMETSAT and the wider international community.
+The projects initial aims were to provide measurements from 150 drifting buoys with an improved capability (HRSST-2 and towards FRM) and to assess their quality in coordination with EUMETSAT and the wider international community.

 In the future satellites with even more stringent requirements are expected, including for coastal applications, and those with higher spatial resolutions.
 Therefore, this project is relevant in the long term for the whole satellite SST constellation.